UNINETTSigma2/documentation/software/application_guides/cesm.md

 | :------------- | :------------- |
 | CESM |1.2.2.1-intel-2017a|

-To see available versions when logged into Fram issue command
+To see available versions when logged in issue command

     module spider cesm